WDI-SEA/notes/15-python/python-functions/readme.md

 * Not be a reserved keyword in Python (for example, no function can be named `def` or `if`)
 * Be concise.
 Python functions can be any length within reason, but try to keep the names short and to the point.
 Try to make the function name informative about what it does.

 You can look into [more details here](https://www.dummies.com/programming/python/how-to-name-functions-in-python/) for more info about naming conventions in Python.
+Also, need a keyword list?
+[Check this out](https://www.programiz.com/python-programming/keyword-list).

 #### Aside: Stubbing a function